nbtin/Elap/README.md

 # Elap

-Welcome to the Elap, an E-commerce application that allows users to browse and purchase laptops on their Android devices.
+Welcome to Elap, an E-commerce application that allows users to browse and purchase laptops on their Android devices.
 This app is written in Java and utilizes the Android SDK.
 <!-- An overview image -->
 <!-- <img src="imgs/demo.png"> -->